cds-snc/platform-forms-client/README.md

 - A table will appear.
 Find your username and add all the privileges under the `privileges` column.
 - Click on "Save Change" button in the top menu bar once completed.

+### Enable forms submission locally

+If you want to thoroughly test the submission, i.e., invoke the Lambdas, please enable the feature flag 'Submit to Reliability Queue' in the administration settings.

 ## Testing

 This application uses Cypress for end-to-end testing.